Sarah, where did you grow up?

 But my heart has always been in children’s books and lately I’ve mostly been writing for young readers.

 I’m very lucky to have a study at home and I write there most of the time.
 But if it’s cold or I need a little extra comfort, I write in bed.

-I write mainly in the morning and again in the evening if I have the energy.
-I try to take a good walk with the dog before I sit down at my desk and I think about my characters and the situation they are currently in while I'm plodding along.
+I write mainly in the morning.
+I write in my diary (‘morning pages’), do my daily yoga practice and try to take a good walk with the dog before I sit down at my desk.
+I think about my characters and the situation they are currently in while I'm plodding along.
 Dialogue often comes to me while I’m walking too and as soon as I get home I sit down and start typing.
 Sometimes, if the humour takes me, I write longhand in a large A4 size notebook with yellow pages – a legal pad I think it’s called.

 I write non-stop until two o’clock when my son gets home from school.
-In the afternoon I like to play with my children and help them with their homework if I can.
-And then in the evening I’ll sit back down at my desk, answer emails and letters, write up any articles I’m working on and look over my day’s work.
-I write on Mondays, Tuesdays and Wednesdays and teach or do other work on Thursdays and Fridays (and often Saturdays).
+In the afternoon I like to hang out with my children and help them with their homework if I can.
+And then in the evening I’ll sit back down at my desk, answer emails and write up any articles or blogs I’m working on.
+I write on Monday and Tuesday and teach or do other work on Wednesday, Thursday and Friday (and often Saturday).